0xSpaceShard/starknet-devnet/README.md

 ## Account impersonation

 Devnet allows you to use impersonated account from mainnet/testnet.
-To use the feature it is required to start devnet in forked mode.
+To use the feature it is required to start Devnet in [forked mode](#forking).
 Account impersonation supports 4 methods:
  - Impersonate specific account address, non existing in the local state  (devnet_impersonateAccount)
  - Automatic impersonation of an account, non existing in the local state (devnet_stopImpersonateAccount)